 - The 24/7 Helpline is always here to resolve all your issues and queries.

 - It manages your data usage every day and spills the bill with your group.

 Google Fi has a special GROUP plan which allows the users (Manager) to add a group of members to it.
 By which the group manager can see the data usage used by each member.

-In which then Google automatically shows data used by each group member and therefore enables an easy way of payment.
+In which then Google automatically shows the data used by each group member and therefore enables an easy mode of payment.

-At first, when Project Fi was launched, it was restricted to be used on some selected phones only, but now that the Project Fi is all grown they can easily use it on all the devices like smartphones or Apple iPhone having GF.
+At first, when Project Fi was launched, it was restricted to being used on some selected phones only, but now that Project Fi is all grown they can easily use it on all the devices like smartphones or Apple iPhone having GF.

 Official site: Google Fi